-Course Credit: This is a 3 unit course.
+Course Credit: This is a 3 credit course.

 Course Requirements: This course has no prerequisites.
 However, we will be using some basic algebra at the high school math level; I will assume that you have done this sort of math before, though it may be a few years since you've seen it or used it.
-We will also be making, reading, and interpreting diagrams, which I will assume that you have some experience doing.
+We will also be reading and interpreting graphs, and applying the physical theories we learn to new situations in order to understand them.
+I will assume that you have some experience reading and interpreting graphs, but not a whole lot of experience applying physical theories to new situations.